PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 The anticipation mechanism incorporated in the AVM enables it to reproduce lane formation in bidirectional flow scenarios more realistically than the Collision-Free Speed Model.
 Additionally, the AVM is more effective in preventing jamming in such scenarios and offers improved accuracy in reproducing the fundamental diagram.

+This video shows a short introduction of the model and some simulations demonstrating its capabilities.

+{{< youtube 2kcOXvm_Y8Q >}}

 ## Mathematical description
 In AVM, an agent is represented as a disk with a constant radius $r$.
 The position and velocity of agent $i$ are denoted by $\vec{x}_i$ and $\vec{v}_i$, respectively, where $\vec{v}_i=\dot{\vec{x}}_i$.
 Furthermore, $\vec{v}_i=\vec{e}_i\cdot v_i$, where $\vec{e}_i$ and $v_i$ denote the direction of movement and the speed of agent $i$, respectively.